aaronbloomfield/slp/docs/virtualenv-setup.md

 	- Thus, you may want to reload the web server (`reload-apache2`), reload the site in your browser, and then look at the apache2 log then.
+    - If the apache log is giving problems about MySQL ("Did you install mysqlclient or MySQL-python?"), try *uninstalling* all MySQL packages, and seeing if the default on the system works.